Roman Cyprus: Earthquakes

-Cyprus is located at the boundary between the African and Eurasian plate, an active margin in which the African plate is colliding with the Eurasian plate.
-This collision between two plates is the cause for the large magnitude and frequent earthquakes, especially seen in the southern portion of the Island where a portion of the African plate is thought to be subducting underneath Cyprus.
-Historically Cyprus has been affected by 16 destructive earthquakes, 7 or higher on the modified Mercalli scale, from 26 B.C. to 1900 A.D.
+Cyprus is located at the boundary between the African and Eurasian plates, in which the African plate is colliding with the Eurasian plate.
+This collision between two plates is the cause for the large magnitude and frequent earthquakes, seen especially in the southern portion of the island where a portion of the African plate is subducting underneath Cyprus.
 Six earthquakes of note affected Cyprus during the Roman period.
-In 26 B.C. an earthquake with an intensity of 7 with an epicenter located southwest of Cyprus caused damage in the city of Paphos.
-In 15 B.C. many towns in Cyprus experienced a magnitude 8 earthquake, but at Paphos and Kourion it registered as a magnitude 9.
+In 26 BC an earthquake with an intensity of 7 with an epicenter located southwest of Cyprus caused damage in the city of Paphos.
+In 15 BC many towns in Cyprus experienced a magnitude 8 earthquake, but at Paphos and Kourion it registered as a magnitude 9.
 Its epicenter was southwest of Paphos and it left the city in ruins.
 Paphos was subsequently rebuilt and renamed Augusta by the Romans.
-The earthquake of 76 A.D. was among the most destructive earthquakes, with a magnitude between 9 and 10, and it was reported to have created a tsunami.
+The earthquake of 76 AD was among the most destructive earthquakes, with a magnitude between 9 and 10, and it was reported to have created a tsunami.
 Its epicenter was located southeast of Cyprus.
-Salamis and Paphos took the brunt of this earthquake, and fell into ruin, with other cities such as Kition and Kourion have been assumed to share the same fate due to magnitude of the earthquake.
+Salamis and Paphos took the brunt of this earthquake, and fell into ruin, with other cities such as Kition and Kourion assumed to have shared the same fate.
 The destructive nature of the earthquakes can also be recorded in the transfer of Roman mint to Cyprus, as a means to alleviate the island from this disaster.
-A magnitude 7 earthquake that left Salamis and Paphos in ruins occurred sometime between 332-333 A.D.
+A magnitude 7 earthquake that left Salamis and Paphos in ruins occurred in 332 or 333 AD.
 Its epicenter was located east of the island.
-In 342 A.D. a magnitude 10 earthquake struck Paphos and Salamis, destroying the cities.
+In 342 AD a magnitude 10 earthquake struck Paphos and Salamis, destroying the cities.
 It may also have changed the course of some small rivers, as well as causing a series of landslides and fault displacements.
-The final Roman-period earthquake, a magnitude 7 to 8, occurred in 365 A.D.
+The final Roman-period earthquake, a magnitude 7 to 8, occurred in 365 AD.
 The south coast of Cyprus was greatly affected by the quake, especially Akrotiri and Kourion.
 A series of earthquakes following upon the initial quake laid waste to Kourion, and marked the transition into Christianity.